-Civil Engineering is vast field from Culverts to Dam , Buildings To Steel Bridges, so as so the Civil Engineering Materials, It includes Steel, Concrete, Timber, Aluminium, Glass etc. Steel Beam Design is much easier in most of the cases than RCC Design in Structural Engineering.
+Civil Engineering is vast field from Culverts to Dam , Buildings To Steel and RCC Bridge Civil Engineering and various other engineering structures, so as so the Civil Engineering Materials, It includes Steel, Concrete, Timber, Aluminum, Glass etc. Steel Beam Design is much easier in most of the cases than RCC Design in Structural Engineering.
 Civil Engineering Broadly has three main phase namely Planning – consisting of Drawing, Estimating etc.

-Structural Engineering Design consisting of Analysis of Structures and Design Of Structures and last of all Execution which means erecting the actual work according to the Planning and Designing.
-Structural Engineering has always been a field of respect amongst all the Civil Engineers.
+Recommended Structural Engineer Design consists of Analysis of Structures and Design Of Structures and last of all Execution which means erecting the actual work according to the Planning and Designing.
+Structural Engineering has always been a field of respect among all the Civil Engineers.
 Today I will discuss about a part of Structural Engineering which will be dedicated toward the Design of Steel Beam specifically Steel I Beam.
 After reading this article you will be able to design a steel beam by your own without any problem.

 To make the explanation easy for understanding I will elaborate a simple yet considerably good problem which will cover all your needs as far as the Civil Engineering and Structural Design is concerned.
 I know now a days all the Structural Engineering Analysis and Design is being done by Computer Software like STAAD Pro, Ansys and all that, but without having the knowledge of manual Design of civil and structural engineering all those are useless because you will be not able to understand the Design Data and the outcome from the software.

 But before going to start You need to understand few things which I should tell you first or at the later stage you may find some problem.

 What’s a Structural Engineer and Job Profile :-